mjevans93308/avoxi-demo-app/README.md

 # environment
 ENVIRONMENT=test
 ```
 Additional environment variables that handle sensitive information should also be placed here.
-Check how we're using the credentials already in the env file for examples of how to use an env var once it is loaded in the workspace.
+Check how we're using the credentials already in the `.env` file for examples of how to use an environment variable once it is loaded in the workspace.

 Before release of this service, make sure the `ENVIRONMENT` var is set to `prod`.
-Setting it to `test` at the moment logs the IP address along with whether the requests succeeded or failed.
+Setting it to `test` at the moment logs the IP address along with whether the request succeeded or failed.

 # Running
 ## Local Development